By Christopher Xenopoulos Janus

 About the Author

-Chicago Daily News.
+Educated at Harvard and Oxford, Christopher Xenopoulos Janus started his writing career as a reporter for the Chicago Daily News.
 Later he became a special writer for The New York Times Sunday News Magazine section where the late Lester Markel was his editor.
 During World War II, Janus joined the Department of State serving in Washington, Cairo and Athens on Greek War Relief and Rehabilitation programs.
 This experience had a great influence on his writing.

 After World War II, the author was involved in various entrepreneurial experiences.
 At one time he owned Adolph Hitler's Mercedes Benz and toured it through the United States.
 He was an Investment Banker, but always took the time to be involved in the world around him.